Nominee shareholders in Thailand: risks and consequences for foreign investors

 What is a nominee shareholder in Thailand?

-A nominee shareholder in Thailand refers to an individual or legal entity that holds shares in name only, on behalf of another party, without having actual ownership or voting rights.
-Such arrangements are commonly used to illegally bypass Thai regulations, which mandate that at least 51% of a Thai company’s shares be held by Thai nationals.
+A nominee shareholder in Thailand refers to an individual or legal entity that holds shares in name only on behalf of another party, without actual ownership or voting rights.
+Parties commonly use such arrangements to illegally bypass Thai regulations.
+These regulations mandate that Thai nationals hold at least 51% of a Thai company’s shares.

 Why do foreign investors use nominees shareholders in Thailand?